 Having a child with Autism is tough at times.
 At first, you walk around feeling sorry for yourself and your child.
 You wonder what their future holds and what they will be like a year from now.
 Once this initial grief is over and you accept their fate no matter what it holds, you being to get a lot of questions and comments from those around you.
-Here is what my husband and I want those around us to know based on our experiences as parents of a newly diagnosed Autistic toddler.
+Here is what I want those around me to know based on my experiences as a parent of a newly diagnosed Autistic toddler.

 Leo looks like your typical year-and-a-half old toddler, full of smiles and giggles.
 He is the sweetest and loving little boy that melts our hearts away.
 He is special, and not just because he is Autistic.
 Leo has a very different and bright personality that often gets him a lot of attention.
-Our son does not have a medical issue that changes his appearance.
+My son does not have a medical issue that changes his appearance.
 So when we are told that Leo “looks normal” we often agree, and ask ourselves “What is he supposed to look like?”
 Autism does not have a “look”.
 Autism is a developmental disorder, a neurological condition that cannot be cured and is often life long.
 Autism is not one single disorder, but rather a spectrum of disorders and behaviors.
 This is why not one Autistic person is the same.
 A lot of people have misconceptions about people with Autism, specifically when talking about social skills.
 A lot of autistic kids and adults have trouble communicating and lack certain or all social skills.
 Some people with autism are quiet and secluded, while others could talk for hours and be apart of every social gathering possible.
 Leo is very social, and is often more comfortable around strangers than other kids his age.
-He is definitely a mamma’s boy, but he doesn’t hesitate to hold his arms out to a complete stranger at a restaurant for hugs and love.
 This is what makes Leo so loving and special.
 He was diagnosed with severe receptive and expressive language disorder at 17 months.
 He does not communicate his needs well, he often becomes frustrated and has frequent meltdowns when it comes to communication.
 He lacks in many areas of speech and language, however he thrives in non-verbal social interactions and rarely passes down a good squeeze.
 This strength in Leo is often mistaken, and many people think that because of his strengths, he is not Autistic, or “he doesn’t look autistic”.
 As Leo’s mom, I can confidently say my son was properly diagnosed, and just because he “looks normal” does not mean he doesn’t have underlying struggles that you cannot see, making his daily life very difficult and painful to live.

 From an outsider perspective, Leo may seem like a very spoiled and unruly child.
 Leo has tantrums like any normal child does, but he also has sensory meltdowns that cause him to look bad.
 Leo has impaired sensory perception or also known as sensory processing disorder.
 Sensory perception is exactly what is sounds like, it is the way you perceive senses.
 Leo has impairments in his perception to pain, emotions, smells, lights, sounds, textures, and pressure.
 Before we knew our son was Autistic, we often thought he was just a tough kid, who would jump around, climb, hit, punch and self-harm because he was fearless.
 Little did we know that he lacked in processing pain at certain times.
 Leo places his hands over his ears due to the way he processes certain noises, feelings and emotions.
 Loud noises could be fine one day, and the next could lead to sensory meltdowns and over-stimulation.
 Leo’s sensory issues are not black and white.
 They appear out of nowhere sometimes, and a lot of times they cause a meltdown that lasts all day if we cannot figure out what exactly is causing the sensory overload.
 Leo’s first bad sensory meltdown was heartbreaking and terrifying.
 It was a normal day and everything was going as it usually did, until it didn’t.
 Leo’s developmental specialist was doing a home visit and we were playing with Leo like we did every other time and out of nowhere he began arching his back and screaming as if he was in pain.
 At first, we thought he didn’t like the activity so we tried to play a different game, he screamed harder and louder, began to bang his head on the wood flood with no remorse, pull his hair and smack himself.
 We went through all his senses until we finally found the culprit.
 We took Leo into his bedroom and turned off all the lights and noise and began to apply pressure all over his body.
 Leo got up and closed his bedroom door, blocking all light from entering the room.
 That is when we knew it was the lighting that set him off.
 A good way to tell the difference between a meltdown and a tantrum; during a tantrum, if you give the child what they want they will stop the tantrum.
 During a meltdown, giving into the child will not end the behavior.
 Meltdowns are more often than not due to sensory overload or over-stimulation and can last anywhere from minutes to hours, or even an entire day.